jemu51/seating-map/README.md

 ✅ **All Core Requirements Met**:
 1. ✅ Load venue.json and render seats in correct positions
-2. ✅ Smooth 60fps rendering for large arenas (15,000+ seats)
+2. ✅ Smooth rendering for large arenas
 3. ✅ Mouse click AND keyboard selection support
 4. ✅ Seat details display on click/focus
 5. ✅ Up to 8 seats selection with live summary